Watch an on-demand demo how to stop data breaches

 Learn more in our in-depth guide to GDPR data breaches

 Cynet 360 AutoXDR™ is an autonomous breach protection platform that works in three levels, providing XDR, Response Automation, and 24/7 MDR in one unified solution.
 Cynet natively integrates these three services into an end to end, fully-automated breach protection platform.

 Breach protection with Cynet incident response services:

-CyOps, Cynet’s Cyber SWAT team, is on call 24/7/365, allowing enterprises of all sizes to get access to the same expert security staff that protect the largest enterprises.
+CyOps, Cynet’s managed detection and response team, is on call 24/7 allowing enterprises of all sizes to get access to the same expert security staff that protect the largest enterprises.
 Here’s what you can expect from the CyOps incident response team:

 Learn how the Cynet Autonomous Breach Protection platform and the CyOps 24/7 incident response team can help you.